Kaitannn/GAN-Narrate/README.md

   </TD>
   <TD>
     <div><b>3) Choosing to feed .csv Input File Subject </b></div><BR>
     <div> You will be prompted to select .csv input file subject.
-Please choose the corresponding number tied to the subject image that you wish GAN-Narrate to evaluate.</div><BR>
+Please choose the corresponding number tied to the subject image that you wish GAN-Narrate to evaluate.
+Even numbers are the undamaged input subject images.
+Odd numbers are the damaged input subject images. </div><BR>
     <div> Choose 0 for not broken '1' MNIST image and 1 for broken '1' MNIST image</div>
     <div> Choose 2 for not broken '2' MNIST image and 3 for broken '2' MNIST image</div>
     <div> Choose 4 for not broken '3' MNIST image and 5 for broken '3' MNIST image</div>